Skip to contents

 #> → heatmap built with `geom_tile()`

 Some align_* functions accept a data argument.
-This can be a matrix, a data frame, or even a simple vector, which will be converted into a one-column matrix.
-If the data argument is NULL, the function will use the layout data, as demonstrated in the previous example.
+This can be a matrix, a data frame, or even a simple vector.
 The data argument can also accept a function (purrr-like lambda syntax is supported), which will be applied to the layout data.
+It is important to note that all align_* functions consider the rows as the observations.
+It means the NROW(data) must return the same number with the observations in axis used for alignment.

-• heatmap_layout()/ggheatmap(): for column annotation, the layout data will be transposed before using (If data is a function, it will be applied with the transposed matrix).
+• quad_layout()/ggheatmap(): for column annotation, the layout data will be transposed before using (If data is a function, it will be applied with the transposed matrix).
 This is necessary because column annotation uses heatmap columns as observations, but we need rows.

 • stack_layout()/ggstack(): the layout data will be used as it is since we place all plots along a single axis.